gatsbyjs/gatsby/docs/tutorial/ecommerce-tutorial/index.md

 ### How does Gatsby work with Stripe?

 Stripe is a payment processing service that allows you to securely collect and process payment information from your customers.
-To try out Stripe for yourself, go to [Stripe’s Quick Start Guide](https://stripe.com/docs/payments/checkout#tryout).
+To try out Stripe for yourself, go to [Stripe's Quick Start Guide](https://stripe.com/docs/payments/checkout#tryout).

 There are alternatives to Stripe, like Square and Braintree, and their setup is very similar to Stripe.